33 things you might not have known about the Sagrada Família

 1926-1936

 When Gaudí died on June 10, 1926, only one of the four towers of the Nativity facade, that of Saint Barnabas, had been completed.
-He had left plans for the entire work and, above all, many models of different parts that served to explain how he intended to continue the temple, even though he was making modifications on the go.
+He had left plans for the entire work and, above all, many models of different parts that served to explain how he intended to continue the temple, even though he was making modifications as he went along.
 In 1936, an anarchist squad vandalized the temple and Gaudí's workshop, burning documents and destroying models.
-Thanks to the intervention of Companys' weakened government, the temple was saved in extremis from demolition, a fact that George Orwell lamented in his Homage to Catalonia
+Thanks to the intervention of Companys' weakened government, the temple was saved in extremis from demolition, a fact that George Orwell lamented in his Homage to Catalonia.

 The continuation